Enicar Sherpa Collectors Guide Part 1 (Single Crown models)

 Images by watchuseek forum user: DaBaeker

 More modern Sherpa Date models came in a variety styles including 33 jewel models and a rectangular case with the date at 6 o’clock below.

 Modern Sherpa Date models (image credits from watchuseek forum users Merl [first image] and o.v.e [second image])

 A Sherpa Date with rectangular case and date window on 6 o'clock (Image by uhrforum user: Käfer)

 Enicar ceased offering the Date model and commenced offering the Sherpa D (Date) and Sherpa DD (Day/Date) models, and these more modern Sherpa models will not be covered in this article.

 The Steward and Stewardess models were introduced in 1960, again with a rotating bezel, but in this case the bezel is reversed and counts down in hours after setting.
 The supercompressor case was utilised.

-This model had caliber AR 1125 Rubyrotor installed (Supertest, pink gilt, 30 stones) and was released in 1962.
+This model had caliber AR 1125 Rubyrotor installed (Supertest, pink gilt, 30 jewels) and was released in 1962.
 The 'Rubyrotor' name was introduced by Enicar on the same year.